wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.4.6 =
+= 1.4.7 =
-* added a button to the post/page editor to provide a GUI for creating shortcodes
-* added index tag to be used in templates
-* category tag in template now displays comma-delimited list if there are multiple categories
+* fixed bug with feeds that have no category

 == Changelog ==

+= 1.4.7 =
+* fixed bug with feeds that have no category

 = 1.4.6 =
 * added a button to the post/page editor to provide a GUI for creating shortcodes